The Broward County Talking Book Library, located in the

 How to Apply

-You must include a note from a doctor or other qualified person, or have them sign the application, certifying that you cannot use ordinary reading materials because of a visual or physical disability.
+You must include a note from a doctor or other qualified person, or have them sign the application, certifying that you cannot use ordinary reading materials because of a visual, physical or reading disability.

 How it Works